klarna/remote-frames/README.md

 Whenever you click the "Show" / "Hide" buttons, the dialogs are sent to a React tree under the `"dialogs-node"`, and rendered one at a time.
 If there was no dialog being shown at the time, then the new dialog is added; if there was a dialog shown already, the new dialog is shown instead, but then if the new dialog is removed, the old dialog is shown again, as in a sort of stack.

-State of the elements inside the `UnicornRemoteFrame` is preserved, even when unmounted.
+State of the elements inside the `RemoteFrame` is preserved, even when unmounted.

-### Missing UnicornRemoteFramesProvider
+### Missing RemoteFramesProvider

-If there is no `UnicornRemoteFramesProvider` in the tree before the `UnicornRemoteFrame`, the content of `UnicornRemoteFrame` will just be rendered in place.
+If there is no `RemoteFramesProvider` in the tree before the `RemoteFrame`, the content of `RemoteFrame` will just be rendered in place.

 ### Context